Listening is essential to community transformation. Here are five ways to listen in thoughtful, curious, and empowering ways.

 Wondering about what it looks like to listen to God, your neighbour and yourself deeply on the journey towards justice and mutual transformation in your community?

 Servant Partners’ Community Transformation Certificate (CTC) helps people listen to God, neighbour, and themselves as the central posture for community transformation.
-Our Winter 2023 workshops are on February 11th and 18th.
+Our Summer 2023 workshops are on June 10th and 17th.